ttmakin/gobo-caps/README.md

 * Currency Symbols
 * Miscellaneous Symbols

-In addition to standard Unicode glyphs Gobo Caps contains a full set of double letter ligatures for lower case basic latin letters, a context-sensitive barred / barless I and some custom glyphs.
+In addition to standard Unicode glyphs Gobo Caps contains a full set of double letter ligatures for lower case basic latin letters, a context-sensitive barred / barless I, and some custom glyphs.

 ## Installing